You are here: Urology Textbook > Surgery (procedures) > TURP

 Ejaculation-preserving TURP:

-The preservation of para-collicular tissue (minimum 10 mm laterally and proximally of the colliculus seminalis) is essential to avoid post-operative retrograde ejaculation.
+The preservation of para-collicular tissue (minimum 10 mm laterally and proximally of the colliculus seminalis) is essential to avoid postoperative retrograde ejaculation.
 The resection of the middle and lateral lobes is comparable to standard TURP.
-Still, a deep resection between the bladder neck and para-collicular tissue between the 5 and 7 o'clock position should be avoided to spare the posterior longitudinal musculature of the urethra (Musculus ejaculatorius).
+Still, avoid a deep resection between the bladder neck and para-collicular tissue between the 5 and 7 o'clock position to spare the posterior longitudinal musculature of the urethra (Musculus ejaculatorius).

 Removal of the Resection Chips

-Using a bladder syringe or Ellik-Evacuator, all resection chips should be removed from the bladder.
-The instrument should be raised (stand up!) so that the shaft moves in the direction of the trigone of the bladder.
+Use a bladder syringe or Ellik-Evacuator to remove all resection chips from the bladder.
+Raise the instrument (stand up!) so that the shaft moves in the direction of the trigone of the bladder.
 The cystoscopic control of the complete removal avoids postoperative problems like catheter blockage, urinary retention or infections.

 Continuous Irrigation Catheter

-After the resection and removal of all resection chips, a 20–24 CH irrigation catheter is introduced.
-The balloon is inflated with at least 20 ml and is positioned in the prostatic fossa.
-Increased balloon inflation can control venous bleeding (maximum additional 1 ml per 1 gram resected tissue).
-The bladder is an alternative position for the catheter balloon (50--80 ml balloon inflation).
-Bleeding is controlled with a slight traction on the catheter, which pulls the catheter balloon against the bladder neck.
+After the resection and removal of all resection chips, insert a 20–24 CH irrigation catheter.
+Inflate the balloon with at least 20 ml in the prostatic fossa.
+Increased balloon inflation can control venous bleeding (maximum additional 1 ml per gram resected tissue).
+The bladder is an alternative position for the catheter balloon (50–80 ml balloon inflation).
+Control bleeding with a slight traction on the catheter, which pulls the catheter balloon against the bladder neck.

 Postoperative Management after transurethral resection of the prostate (TURP)